yanchengzeng/bbs/DEPLOYMENT.md

      alembic upgrade head && uvicorn app.main:app --host 0.0.0.0 --port $PORT
      ```

+   **Note:**
-   **Note:** Render automatically sets the `$PORT` environment variable.
+   - Render automatically sets the `$PORT` environment variable.
 The start command runs migrations first, then starts the server.
+   - The `runtime.txt` file in the backend directory pins Python to 3.12.7 to ensure compatibility with `psycopg2-binary`.
+Render will automatically use this version.

 5. **Before clicking "Create Web Service"**, you'll set environment variables after creation (easier to manage)